Tanu-N-Prabhu/Python/Python Coding Interview Prep/15_Python_Interview_Questions_and_Answers.md

 > The inheritance function gives one class the characteristics and methods of another class.
 The child class, or the derived class, gains the characteristics.
 Super-class is the data sending the characteristics.
 The reason for inheritance is to create and maintain apps and deliver code reusability.
 Python supports three types of inheritance.
 One is the single inheritance where a derived class obtains a single superclass.
 The second Python inheritance is multi faceted where data can inherit a derived class from another.
 Finally, the multiple inheritance means that a child class receives all the methods and attributes from one or more base, or parent, classes.

+### 6. What are arrays in Python?

+> An array is a special variable that holds more than one value at a time.
+Python doesn't have built-in arrays, so instead, we can use lists.
+Alternatively, to develop arrays in Python I might import a library like NumPy.
+Arrays contain mixed data types, and the numarray module even provides support for IDL-style array operations, multi-dimensional array, and the 'where' function.
+The numarray only works with numbers, and its length is the highest array index plus one.
+Lists support objects and strings but can also convert to arrays.